What is Microsoft Teams AI? A guide to smarter collaboration in 2025

 The best approach is to layer your tools.
 Use Teams for what it's great at, collaboration, but power it up with a dedicated AI platform like eesel AI.
 That way, you can build a truly intelligent system that works across all your tools.

 Ready to tear down those knowledge silos and give your teams instant, accurate answers right inside Microsoft Teams?
 See how eesel AI can create a single source of truth for your entire company.
-Book a demo today.
+Start a free trial or book a demo today.

 Frequently asked questions